Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 ![results](./assets/results.png)

-As you can see I have 3 VMs defined in my key vault `pwd9000vm01` was powered on and so it's password was rotated.
-`pwd9000vm02` was deallocated and skipped.
-`pwd9000vm03` is a VM which no longer exists so I can safely remove the server key from my key vault.
+As you can see I have 3 VMs defined in my key vault `pwd9000vm01` was powered on and so it's password was rotated. `pwd9000vm02` was found, but was deallocated so was skipped. `pwd9000vm03` is a VM which no longer exists in my subscription so I can safely remove the server key from my key vault.

 Now lets see if I can log into my server which have had its password rotated: